Starman Jones: Reception

 Groff Conklin in 1954 found the novel to be "a richly textured and thoroughly mature tale" and the best of the seven Heinlein juveniles available.
-Anthony Boucher and J. Francis McComas praised it for its "good character-development, rousing adventure-telling, and brilliant creation of several forms of extra-Terrestrial life."
-P. Schuyler Miller ranked it "close to the best in mainline science fiction."
+Anthony Boucher and J. Francis McComas praised it for its "good character-development, rousing adventure-telling, and brilliant creation of several forms of extra-Terrestrial life".
+P. Schuyler Miller ranked it "close to the best in mainline science fiction".

-New York Times reviewer Villiers Gerson declared Starman Jones to be "superior science-fiction. ... carefully plotted, lucidly and beautifully written."
+New York Times reviewer Villiers Gerson declared Starman Jones to be "superior science-fiction. ... carefully plotted, lucidly and beautifully written".

-Surveying Heinlein's juvenile novels, Jack Williamson described Starman Jones as "a classic example of the bildungsroman pattern" and noted that "with its bold symbolism, the book makes a universal appeal."
-Despite "coincidence and occasional melodrama" in the plotting, Williamson concluded that "the novel is a fine juvenile [which] reflects hopes and fears we all have known."
+Surveying Heinlein's juvenile novels, Jack Williamson described Starman Jones as "a classic example of the bildungsroman pattern" and noted that "with its bold symbolism, the book makes a universal appeal".
+Despite "coincidence and occasional melodrama" in the plotting, Williamson concluded that "the novel is a fine juvenile [which] reflects hopes and fears we all have known".

-Damon Knight wrote that, in Starman Jones,
+Damon Knight wrote that in Starman Jones, "Heinlein is doing something more than just earning a living at the work he does supremely well: he's preparing a whole generation – the generation that will live to see the year 2000 – for the Age of Space that's as real to him now as it will be, must be, to them."

 Adaptation to other media

-Although Heinlein rarely permitted dramatic adaptations of his work, he authorized Douglas L Lieberman to stage Starman Jones at the Goodman Children's Theater in Chicago.
-Written and directed by Lieberman, the 2-act play ran for 25 performances in 1972.
+Although Heinlein rarely permitted dramatic adaptations of his work, he authorized Douglas L. Lieberman to stage Starman Jones at the Goodman Children's Theater in Chicago.
+Written and directed by Lieberman, the two-act play ran for 25 performances in 1972.
 The title role was played by Charles Fleischer, who later performed the voice of Roger Rabbit in Hollywood.
 In 1974, Avon Books published the script as part of the anthology Contemporary Children's Theater edited by Betty Jean Lifton.